Last Revision Date: March 1, 2023

 (xiii) such other information you voluntarily provide to us.

 Profile Information.
-We provide areas on our Sites where you can post information about yourself and others and communicate with others or upload content.
+We provide areas on our Sites and in the provision of our services where you can post information about yourself and others and communicate with others or upload content.
 Such postings are governed by the applicable Terms of Service.
 In addition, such postings may appear on other websites or services, or when searches are executed on the subject of your posting.
 Also, whenever you voluntarily disclose Personal Information on publicly-viewable areas, that information will be publicly available and can be collected and used by others.
 We cannot control who reads your posting or what other users may do with the information you voluntarily post, so we encourage you to exercise discretion and caution with respect to your Personal Information.

 Information Received from SNS and APIs.
-When you access our Sites through an SNS, we access and obtain certain information from your profile through such SNS and the applicable SNS platform Application Programming Interface (“API”).
+When you access our Sites or services through an SNS, we access and obtain certain information from your profile through such SNS and the applicable SNS platform Application Programming Interface (“API”).
 The information we receive varies by the Application and by the privacy settings you choose for the SNS and may include Personal Information, including, without limitation, the following:

 (i) your first and last name;